 It was very different than what I’d expected and it really taught me alot.
 Before you even start the program, Wendy, the creator explains exactly what goes on in your body to cause diastasis and how her program is designed to treat it.

-I was sure it’d take six months up to even a year or more to repair my separation and that even then I’d still have a small dome on my stomach anytime I used my core.
+I was sure it’d take six months up to even a year or more to repair my separation and after I’d still have a small dome on my stomach anytime I used my core.
 However, to my surprise, I found that after going through the program, the separation had closed.

 Though not every case of diastasis can always be healed without surgery, I’m really happy to say I was able to heal mine thanks to the Mutu System.

-The gap between my stomach muscles is now less than a finger width and I know exactly what I would do if I ever were to have another baby so that I could take the necessary steps to prevent diastasis recti.
+The gap between my stomach muscles is now less than a finger width and, thanks to Wendy’s program, I know how to take care of my body and prevent diastasis recti if I ever have another baby.

 My hope is that by posting the exercises and the program that I went through, I can help other moms in my situation to repair their diastasis recti as well and get their body into the shape they want it.
 If any of you have questions or feedback please let me know.
 I’m more than happy to help with anything I can or answer any questions you might have.